Enitoni/gaysir-forum-block/README.md

 -   Block, This option will completely block the author and post content.
 This also includes quotes, but only if the quote was not altered to remove the first part.

+Either mode will also remove all buttons except the block button, so that the post cannot be interacted with.

 Note that users you have blocked via Gaysir itself, cannot be blocked via the extension as there is no way to retrieve their id and name.

 ## Issues